erizov/Professor/LEARNING_PATHS.md

 This guide helps you choose the right learning path based on your goals, time availability, and career objectives.

 ---
+---

+> **📚 This document is part of the comprehensive course materials.**
+> For the complete textbook, see: [COMPREHENSIVE_COURSE_TEXTBOOK.md](../COMPREHENSIVE_COURSE_TEXTBOOK.md)
+> This content is also included in the textbook as Appendix: Learning Paths.

+--- Guide
+## Choose Your Path Through the 16-Semester Algorithms Course

+This guide helps you choose the right learning path based on your goals, time availability, and career objectives.

+---

 ## 🎯 Quick Path Selector